 Year 1

-Understanding Therapy 1A & 1B – introduces the history and development of person-centred therapy, including its theoretical and philosophical underpinnings, some of the developmental and personality theories that relate to it, and some of the key ways in which therapeutic interventions are created and delivered.
+Understanding Therapy (UT) introduces the wider history and development of counselling and psychological therapy, including its theoretical and philosophical underpinnings, some of the developmental and personality theories that relate to it, and some of the key aspects of counselling practice.

-Contemporary Approaches in Mental Health 1 – explores the wider context of counselling practice, including a focus on contemporary mental health contexts, critical perspectives, power and anti-discriminatory practice, and the role of evidence and research in supporting good practice.
+Contemporary Approaches in Mental Health 1 (CAMH1) explores the wider context of counselling practice, including a focus on the contemporary mental health context, critical perspectives, power, anti-discriminatory and anti-oppressive practice, and the role of evidence and research in supporting good practice.

-Personal and Professional Development 1 – focuses on the integration of personal management skills and professional behaviours as part of becoming a practitioner with integrity, an ethical base and the ability to reflect on self in a fluid and open way.
+Personal and Professional Development 1 (PPD1) is designed to support students to develop self-understanding, and support personal reflection and growth as part of their progression towards professional practice.
+It also focuses on the integration of personal management skills and professional behaviours, as part of becoming a practitioner with an ethical base and the ability to reflect on self in a fluid and open way.

 Year 2

-Understanding Therapy 2A & 2B – focuses on the history and development of compassion-focussed therapy and acceptance and commitment therapy and their integration to person-centred practice, including their theoretical and philosophical underpinnings, some of the developmental and personality theories that relate to it, and some of the key ways in which therapeutic interventions are created and delivered.
+Integration in Therapy (IT) focuses on the philosophical basis and models of integration, the history and development of Compassion-Focused Therapy, and Acceptance and Commitment Therapy, and their integration into a core person-centred model.
+This includes their theoretical and philosophical underpinnings, some of the developmental and personality theories that relate to them, and some of the key ways in which therapeutic interventions are created and delivered.

-Contemporary Approaches in Mental Health 2 – a continued and advanced exploration of the wider context of counselling practice, including a continued focus on contemporary mental health contexts and critical perspectives, culture, difference, diversity and anti-discriminatory practice, and the role of evidence and research in supporting good practice.
+Contemporary Approaches in Mental Health 2 (CAMH2) provides a continued and advanced exploration of the wider context of counselling practice, including a continued focus on contemporary mental health contexts and critical perspectives on features of identity, difference, diversity, privilege and oppression, and the role of evidence and research in supporting good practice.

-Personal and Professional Development 2 – continued focus on the integration of personal management skills and professional behaviours as part of becoming a practitioner with integrity, an ethical base and the ability to reflect on self in a fluid and open way.
-Focus on employability and future practice.
+Personal and Professional Development 2 (PPD2) offers a continued focus on the integration of personal management skills and professional behaviours as part of becoming a practitioner with integrity, an ethical base, and the ability to reflect on self in a fluid and open way.
+There is a focus on employability and future practice.

 Length and structure

-The programme is offered on a part-time basis over two years starting in October 2025.
-It will be delivered via eight weekends (Sat/Sun) of in-person teaching/learning over the year, located in our Hill Street training venue in Edinburgh.
-This will be supplemented by a weekly online workshop (Thursdays) and an intensive personal development retreat week each year (venues tbc).
+The programme is offered on a part-time basis over two years starting in October 2026.
+It will be delivered via nine weekends (Sat/Sun) of in-person teaching/learning over the year, located in our Hill Street training venue in Edinburgh.
+This will be supplemented by a weekly online session (Thursdays), an intensive personal and professional development retreat week in Perthshire in year one (venue tbc) and a CPD week at our Hill Street (Edinburgh) training centre in year two .

 Placements

 Students will be required to undertake a minimum of 100 hours of supervised clinical practice over the duration of the programme.
-This will be undertaken in placements located within First Psychology or an associated clinical service.
-All clinical supervision and support will be provided.
+This will be undertaken in placements located within First Psychology's Community Clinic.

-Placement work will normally start in the Spring of year one and be undertaken by a commitment of four hours a week (normally 2-3 clients) until completed, following a ‘readiness to practice’ assessment.
+Placement work will normally start in October of year two and require a commitment of four hours a week (normally 3-4 clients) until completed, following a ‘readiness to practice’ assessment.

 Professional registration

 The programme has been designed to meet the requirements of British Association of Counselling and Psychotherapy (BACP) programme accreditation, which would allow all graduates to become BACP registered.
 An application will be made towards this once the first cohort of students has completed all elements of the programme, in line with BACP requirements.
-In the meantime the programme will offer a certificate of proficiency in integrative counselling and psychological therapy that has been designed to support graduates meet the requirements for individual registration with the BACP where a course does not have formal accreditation.
+In the meantime, the programme will support students to apply for the BACP certificate of proficiency in integrative counselling and psychological therapy that has been designed to support graduates meet the requirements for individual registration with the BACP where a course does not have formal accreditation.
 This is in line with current BACP process (see www.bacp.co.uk/membership/registered-membership/certificate-of-proficiency/).

 Upon completion of the programme, students will be eligible to apply for employment opportunities in the third sector, the NHS and occupational health services, or to work as an independent practitioner.
-Opportunities will also be available to apply to join the First Psychology Training Academy in an employed practitioner role or to apply to become a partner practitioner.
+Opportunities will also be available to apply to join the First Psychology Training Academy in an employed practitioner role.

 Graduate associateship